thinkshout/thinkshout/_expertise/digital-strategy.md

 #### Focus Areas and Offerings

 *Unsure if users are engaging with key content?
-Donations or email sign ups have plateaued?
+Have your donations or email sign ups plateaued?
 Never closely examined user behavior on your site?*
 **Start with a [Website Audit and Metrics](#webaudit)**

 *Emails under-performing?
-Open and Click through rates dropping?
+Open and click through rates dropping?
 Unsubscribe rates on the rise?
 Are you reacting rather than being proactive about your messages?*
 **We can help with a [Communications Audit](#commaudit)**